Special offer

 Read our editorial guidelines

 Operational support is any team, process or systematic support for an organisation’s core functions.
-Often abbreviated to OSS, the term includes a broad range of different systems and responsibilities, operational support usually makes up the foundations of any successful business.
+It can be highly useful to understand operational support and its connection with the overall success and efficiency of an organisation.

 Ready to get started?